chengyu66/Fanlinc/doc/sprint1/sprint1.md

   * (Move to sprint 2)
 * (TEAMO-42) As a user, I can create an new account via webpage (Est. Pt. : 20 , Assigned to: Jiasong Liang)

 * (TEAMO-44) As a developer I can check if the username/email already exists when signing up.
-(Est. Pt. : 20 , Assigned to: ChengYu Xin)
+(Est. Pt. : 13 , Assigned to: ChengYu Xin)
-  * find username/email (Est. Pt. : 5, Assigned to: Diego He)
+  * find if there exists username/email (Est. Pt. : 5, Assigned to: ChengYu Xin)
+  * throws exception with http status 400 BAD_REQUEST (Est. Pt. : 8, Assigned to: ChengYu Xin)